 We have compiled a list of frequently asked questions to convey how relaxed, enjoyable and inspirational our support events are.

 1. What can I expect from a Being Together day or Supporting You event?

-We hold five or six events a year across the UK and each one is slightly different, but all aim to give you the chance to meet other women, find out about the support available to you and attend workshops surrounding living well.
-Event size varies, on average about 25 women and several guests attend.
+We hold five or six events a year across the UK and each one is slightly different, but all aim to give you the chance to meet other women, find out about the support available to you and attend workshops on living well.
+Event size varies, on average about 45 women and their guests attend.

 Women are welcome at all stages of diagnosis, some who attend have just been diagnosed, others have just finished treatment and some are a number of years past diagnosis.

 2. What should I bring to the event?